 Piper would respond, "Don’t degrade your status with such language!
 There’s kids on here!
 Have some class!
 Your welcome on my Podcast!"

 Nash followed up by responding with, "Set it up.
 Follow me we’ll exchange numbers.
 There’s a whole lot more for you to worry about on Twitter than bad LANGUAGE.
 Don’t degade your status with stories of you ever standing up to me.
 Your the coward.
 Saw it in you eyes when I smacked you."

-Sean Waltman, who had been present when the altercation took place, chimed in on Twitter as well.
+Sean Waltman, who had been present when the altercation occurred, also chimed in on Twitter.

 “On the life of my children Roddy is bold face lying & I hate to say that, because I love Roddy.
 You (Nash) kicked the door in and everyone s***.
 Flair was more concerned about it not having to do with him.

 “The Bodyguard tried to get between you.
 You said something to him and he stepped aside.
 Then you proceeded to open hand slap Roddy, because he was out of place and went into business for himself, causing you to re-injure your knee.